 Craig is 38 years old.
-He starts this journey 60 kg overweight with elevated liver enzymes and lab values placing him at risk for both heart disease and Diabetes.
+He starts his journey 60 kg overweight with elevated liver enzymes and lab values placing him at risk for both heart disease and diabetes.
 He has tried “Diets” in the past but has always defaulted back to his “fast-food, junk-food” diet.
-He’s ready for a complete lifestyle change and you get to follow along as he embarks on this, often comical, journey.
+He’s ready for a complete lifestyle change and you get to follow along as he embarks on this interesting and often comical journey.

 Watch The Trailer